pubnub/objective-c/iOS/README.md

 After this call, your PubNub client will be configured with the default values taken from [__PNDefaultConfiguration.h__](iPadDemoApp/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h) and is now ready to connect to the PubNub real-time network!

-Other methods which allow you to adjust the client configuration are:
+Other methods which allow you to adjust the client configuration (UUID) are:
 ```objc
 + (void)setConfiguration:(PNConfiguration *)configuration;
 + (void)setupWithConfiguration:(PNConfiguration *)configuration andDelegate:(id<PNDelegate>)delegate;